jc324x/brf/README.md

 # brf #

-Small utility package, used in a few of my projects:
+`brf` is a small utility package, used in a few of my projects:

 - [git-in-sync](https://github.com/jychri/git-in-sync): Keep all of
   your git repos in sync across multiple computers